 opportunity for you.
 If you're going to get what you want, you

 need to be the "host": Initiate conversations, start

 another topic if a discussion seems to be dying out, and give

 your mentor feedback about what is most helpful.

 - Show enthusiasm!
 In e-mails, this means giving thoughtful

 answers, thanking your mentor for sharing ideas, using

 exclamation points when appropriate, giving feedback, and

-to send her or him another e-mail in a few weeks asking
+her or him another e-mail in a few weeks asking what's new and